Lovelock Family Trees - an Overview |

 discovering and recording Lovelocks than the total number of individuals.
 The statistics

-example but not exclusively, ancestors of spouses.
+exclusively, ancestors of spouses.

 There are separate pages on this Web Site linking to the complete